-- 1. Part time instructors are hired on a part-time faculty letter of intent for a specific time period. - 2.
-Letters of Intent for part-time faculty will be issued prior to the first class session.
-If the class does not have sufficient numbers, the letter of intent may be cancelled. - 3.
+- 1. Part time instructors are hired on a quarterly employment contract. - 2.
+Quarterly employment contracts for part-time faculty will be issued prior to the first class session.
+If the class does not have sufficient numbers, the contract may be cancelled. - 3.
 No more than two (2) courses may be offered by one instructor in any time block. - 4.
 The credit rate for multiple courses will be paid only in situations where it can be clearly demonstrated that additional preparation is needed to conduct the additional course in the same time block.